nvdungx/nvdungx.github.io/_posts/2021-08-01-vscode-cmake.md

   There are multiple ways of creating C++ project.
 You could choose to go with heavy lifting IDE(Microsoft Visual Studio, Eclipse, Code::Blocks, CLion,...), or go with plain notepad++, compiler, and a console.
-  But all of these IDE required you to install additional software on your PC, and the text editor, compiler combo make it hard when debugging your program.
+  But all of these IDE required you to install additional software on your PC, and the text editor, compiler combo make it hard when it come to debug your program.
 Then you may want to start with VsCode, a perfect fit between two options above, simple but has enough extension for your needs, and you can use it for different programming languages.